yatisht/strain_phylogenetics/README.md

 ![Rot-tanglegrams](/images/tanglegrams_comparison.png)

-* Below is a GIF made from showing an animation of the tree rotation algorithm operating on much larger trees with the help of approximately 20 frames.
+* Below is a GIF of approximately 20 frames made using the tree rotation algorithm operating on much a larger pair of trees (~4k leaves).

 ![Rot-gif](/images/rotation.gif)